christopherpriebe/hogisim/README.md

 | Project Description and Goals | 11/09/22 |
 | Front-End Board and Movable Logic Objects w/ No Functionality or Connectivity + Back-End Circuit Representation and Solver | 11/19/22 |
 | Fully Functional and Complete | 12/07/22 |

+## Known Issues
+- Output nodes cannot be placed adjacent to each other due to the way in which the back-end searches the matrix